seananderson/metafolio/inst/ms/ms.md

 conserving response diversity is the safest choice because it reduces overall risk to an ecological portfolio (Fig. 4a; Figs. \ref{f:eg-sp-arma-full},
 \ref{f:eg-sp-arma-half}).
-The average variance of metapopulation growth rate was 2.8 times lower given balanced response diversity (full range of responses or most temperature-tolerant populations vs. conserving one half or the other).
+The average variance of metapopulation growth rate was 2.8 times lower given balanced response diversity (conserving a full range of response diversity or the middle section vs.\ the upper or lower half).
 Response diversity also led to more consistent stability --- there was less spread in variance across simulated metapopulations.
 These increases in stability occurred despite the portfolios being comprised of warm and cool-thriving populations that were more variable on their own than